Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Generative AI Agent Framework for Next-Generation MIMO Networks

 \textbf{$\bullet$ \emph{Scalability and Flexibility}}: The generative AI agent can adeptly handle a wide range of queries from simple requests to complex problem formulations.
 This versatile capability ensures the generative AI agent's scalability across diverse domains and user needs, underscoring its ability to adapt and respond to an extensive range of questions with precision and relevance.

 Based on the definitions and features, the generative AI agent framework showcases the following advantages, especially in the next-generation MIMO system design:

-\textbf{$\bullet$ \emph{Enhanced Problem Formulation Capability}}: The generative AI agent can assist researchers in formulating design problems with its profound generative capability.
-This is particularly beneficial in next-generation MIMO design, where complex studied scenarios and numerous optimized variables must be considered.
-With the aid of the generative AI agent with promising generative capability, the problem formulation can be significantly enhanced.
+\textbf{$\bullet$ \emph{Enhanced Problem Formulation Capability}}: The generative AI agent can assist researchers in formulating design problems based on its significant generative capability with the aid of specified tailored external datasets.
+This capability is particularly beneficial for the next-generation MIMO networks, where complex considered scenarios and various optimized variables should be included.
+Thus, upon the promising generative capability, the generative AI agent can effectively boost the problem formulation capability.

 \textbf{$\bullet$ \emph{Improved Design Efficiency}}: The generative AI agent can analyze vast amounts of data and previous research findings to efficiently formulate the design problems in next-generation MIMO.
 This capability proves particularly advantageous for researchers, by enabling them to reduce the time taken for performance analysis and optimization formulation and significantly improve the next-generation MIMO design efficiency.